absorensen/numbers_go_brrrr/m2_concurrency/s1_threads.md

 correct despite the threads being done with their small programs in random order?

 Next, go to the function ```basic_threading_with_scope```.
 In this function I use the library ```crossbeam```.
 It is one of the defacto standard libraries for parallelism in Rust.
-To launch the threads I use crossbeams spawner, which lets it keep track of the threads for me.
+To launch the threads I use crossbeam's spawner, which lets it keep track of the threads for us.
 I then proceeed to use a scope.
 It is just like the scope we normally have in Rust, but for executing threads until the end.
 This is equivalent to the loop of ```.join()```s we just had.